dober-man/secure-k8s-gw-ce/README.md

 ## Adding a second service

 On the master K8s server, create and run the script found in the utils folder called: k8s-add-2nd-service.sh.
-This will creaet a scaled deployment with the   echoserver image.
+This will create a scaled deployment with the   echoserver image.

 After deploying you will see these services instantly available in XC Console under "Service Discovery".